-Regardless of what you are selling, it is imperative to use high-quality visuals of your product.
+Regardless of what you are selling, it is imperative to use high-quality visuals of your product or popularly known as shoppable product images.
 It is the first thing that users see when they visit your store.
 Hence, it stands to reason to present your products in a way that will have a pleasing effect on the visitors.

 In a survey of 3,000 consumers, Bigcommerce found that 78 percent of shoppers want quality product images from an online store.
 High-resolution photos appeal to potential customers and let them know what they are buying.

 As per Statista, 72.9 percent of all eCommerce sales will be generated on mobile devices by 2021.
 But just because you have a highly responsive site on the desktop does not mean that it will provide the same experience on mobile devices.

 To optimize the mobile experience, you will need to reduce your site loading time and remove janky scrolling on mobile devices.
 Because 53 percent of users will abandon your site if it takes more than 3 seconds to load.

 Some brands have developed Progressive Web Apps (PWAs) to improve the experience for mobile users.
 PWA is a web application installed on a user’s home screen that loads instantly regardless of internet connectivity.
 Many businesses have also introduced accelerated mobile pages (AMPs) that significantly improves the loading times for web pages.

 The Washington Post cut its desktop loading time by 85 percent since they joined Google’s AMP initiative.
 The AMP also helped the company to increase its returning users from mobile devices by 23 percent.

 Due to algorithm changes and cut-throat competition in the eCommerce marketplace, you need to make sure that your site is always optimized for higher performance.
 This includes the overall design and security of the website, as well as the SEO performance to rank higher in search engines.